2025 Pahalgam attack

-The 2025 Pahalgam attack was a terrorist attack on tourists by at least three armed terrorists near Pahalgam in India's Jammu and Kashmir in which 26 civilians were killed on 22 April 2025.
-The militants targeted Hindu tourists, though a Christian tourist and a local Muslim were also killed.
-The attackers, armed with M4 carbines and AK-47s, entered the Baisaran Valley, a famous tourist spot, through the surrounding forests.
+The 2025 Pahalgam attack, also referred to as the 2025 Pahalgam massacre, was an Islamist terrorist attack on tourists by three armed militants near Pahalgam in Indian-administered Jammu and Kashmir in which 26 civilians were killed on 22 April 2025.
+The attackers targeted Hindu tourists, though a Christian tourist and a local Muslim pony ride operator were also killed.
+The attackers, armed with M4 carbines and AK-47s, entered the Baisaran Valley, a popular tourist spot, through the surrounding forests.
 This incident is considered the deadliest attack on civilians in India since the 2008 Mumbai attacks.
+Scholars and analysts contend that the specific targeting of Hindus, the high civilian casualty of the massacre and its barbarity was aimed at exploiting 'communal fault lines' and elicit a reaction from the Indian government, compelling the government to respond militarily.